theroutercompany/sydradb/docs/compatibility_testing.md

 1. **Confidence through layers** – run fast unit suites on every change, replay realistic SQL traces in CI, and bootstrap heavy regression runs nightly.
 2. **Golden results** – anything we emulate from PostgreSQL must be exercised against a real Postgres reference and compared for both results and SQLSTATE/diagnostics.
-3. **Observability baked in** – every suite should emit per-query metadata (stats, translation logs) so we can debug mismatches quickly.
+3. **Observability baked in** – every suite should emit per-query metadata.
+Tests must assert that `compat/stats` counters change as expected and capture `compat/log` output (or archived JSONL) for post-mortem analysis.

 ## Test Layers